 By Lisa Allemand, ATD Ireland

-The final stage of the Our Voices project, led by 4 different partners (ATD Fourth World Ireland, ATD Fourth Poland, ATD Fourth Spain and Andecha, a Spanish civil society organisation,) was held in Strasbourg on the 15th June 2017.
-This project, run for more than a year, aimed to create stronger links between people experiencing poverty and social exclusion and European institutions, and to deepen discussions on the future of Europe, underlining the need of a socially inclusive Europe.
+The final stage of the Our Voices project, led by four different partners (ATD Fourth World Ireland, ATD Fourth World Poland, ATD Fourth World Spain and Andecha, a Spanish civil society organisation) was held in Strasbourg on 15 June 2017.
+This project, run for more than a year, aimed to create stronger links between people experiencing poverty and social exclusion and European institutions, and to deepen discussions on the future of Europe, underlining the need for a socially inclusive Europe.
 This was the occasion for small delegations from each of the three countries to meet in the European Parliament and in the Council of Europe, and to present the work accomplished throughout this project to members of the Parliament and members of the Department of the European Social Charter.

-Indeed, after several meetings to discuss social issues in Europe at the local level, and more specifically topics related to health, work and employment and the relationship between beneficiaries and institutions, and after four official meetings gathering the three countries respectively in Ireland (March), Spain (June), Poland (November) and in the International Headquarters of ATD Fourth World (March 2017), at last the time had arrived to present the results of our combined work.
+Indeed, after several meetings to discuss social issues in Europe at the local level, and more specifically topics related to health, work and employment and the relationship between beneficiaries and institutions; and after four official meetings gathering the three countries respectively in Ireland (March), Spain (June), Poland (November) and the International Headquarters of ATD Fourth World (March 2017); at last the time had arrived to present the results of our combined work.

-On 14 June, the delegations flew to Strasbourg, ready to hand the final report in to the representatives, including learnings from the three countries and messages from the four partners to all the stakeholders involved in the building of an inclusive “Social Europe”.
+On 14 June, the delegations flew to Strasbourg, ready to hand in to the representatives the final report, including learnings from the three countries and messages from the four partners to all the stakeholders involved in the building of an inclusive “Social Europe”.
 Creating a more inclusive Europe requires the participation of people fighting poverty and social exclusion on social and human aspects of the European Union construction.
 On our trip, we were also accompanied by Gary and Belinda, members of the SAOL project, who took part in the local meetings in Dublin.
 They were there to spread the word from the women who are part of the project, but also to present their work called “Object Poverty” to the European representatives.